 A wholly-owned U.S. subsidiary guaranteed future minimum lease payments for lease agreements on certain stores.
 The lease agreements were signed directly by the franchisees as part of certain franchising agreements.
-Total minimum guaranteed payments under this guarantee were Euro 7.8 million (USD 8.5 million) at December 31, 2015 (Euro 3.3 million at December 31, 2014).
+Total minimum guaranteed payments under this guarantee were Euro 3.8 million (USD 4.0 million) at December 31, 2016 (Euro 7.8 million at December 31, 2015 and Euro 3.3 million at December 31, 2014).
 The commitments provided for by the guarantee arise if the franchisee cannot honor its financial commitments under the lease agreements.
 A liability has been accrued using an expected present value calculation.
-Such amount is immaterial to the consolidated financial statements as of December 31, 2015 and 2014.
-The liability expires at various dates through October 23, 2025.
+Such amount is immaterial to the consolidated financial statements as of December 31, 2016, 2015 and 2014.
+The liability expires at various dates through January 31, 2020.